FlowHero/PFE/README.md

 each *fortigate* or *router* will act as a *vpn gateway* for his LAN.

+> **Tunneling**
+is a network technology that enables the encapsulation of one type of protocol packet within the datagram of a different protocol.

 **1. Introduction to IPSec:**

 Objective: Provide security services for IP packets, including encryption, authentication, protection against replay, and data confidentiality.